Syunik Province: Medieval Syunik

 The prince of Western Syunik, Vasak-Gabor, was married to a daughter of the Bagratid prince Ashot the Great named Miriam and received the title of Ichkhan from the Syunik people – delivered to him by Ashot in name of the Caliph.
 His successor was his son, Grigor-Sufan II (887–909).
 The prince of Eastern Syunik, Vasak IV, died around 887 and was followed by his brother Achot who died c.
 906.

 The son of Vasak IV, Sembat, that received the fiefdom from Vayots Dzor.
 Chahaponk (Jahuk) governed from 887 until sometime after 920.
 He revolted in 903 against the Bagratid Sembat I, refusing to pay him taxes.
 Because of this, he was assaulted by the prince of Vaspurakan, Sargis-Ashot.
 Sembat submitted, was forgiven and married to the sister of the prince of Vaspurakan, receiving the city and district of Nakhchivan, which in 902 was upset with the Kaysites or Qaisids.

 A few years later, the prince allied with the emir of Sadjid, Yusuf, against Eastern Syunik, which they invaded together.
-Sembat was sheltered in the fortress of Erendchak (today Alindja, northeast of Nakhchivan) and Yusuf remained owner of Eastern Syunik.
+Sembat was sheltered in the fortress of Erendchak (today Alinja, northeast of Nakhchivan) and Yusuf remained owner of Eastern Syunik.
 Sembat requested refuge from his brother-in-law Khatchik-Gagik, which was granted.
 In the same year (909), the prince of Western Syunik, Grigor Sufan II, submitted to the emir Yusuf in Dwin.
 Only Byzantine movements and the withdrawal of the Sadjids permitted him to recover the throne sometime later.
 Sembat, with his three brothers Sahak, Babgen, and Vasak, governed again.
 Also in Western Syunik, Sahak, Ashot and Vasak, brothers of Grigor-Sufan II, were governing the country.
 After them the dynasty of Western Syunik became extinct and the territory was subsumed by the Muslims.

 The eastern part remained divided: Sembat, which had the main title, governed the western part of the Eastern Syunik with the Vayots Dzor, bordered by Vaspurakan.
 Sahak governed the eastern part until the river Hakar.
 Babgen governed the district of the Baghk, and Vasak (who died in 922) an indeterminate territory.
 Nasr, the emir of Azerbaijan, captured territory through perfidy against Babgen and Sahak in Dwin.
 After the invasion, Sembat unseated Nasr and obtained the freedom of his brothers.
 Sembat was followed by his son Vasak, and Sahak in turn by his son Sembat.
 Vasak received the royal title from the Muslims at the end of his reign, which lasted until 963.